-8. Alcohol, the Night Time Economy &
+Alcohol, the Night time Economy & Antisocial Behaviour

 In 1598, during the reign of Elizabeth 1, German lawyer Paul Hentzner travelled to England.
 He would later publish an account of his time in the country, making special mention of the Englishmen’s apparent penchant for heavy drinking and rowdy behaviour.

 “They (the English) are vastly fond of great noises that fill the ear, such as the firing of cannon, drums, and the ringing of bells; so that in London it is common for a number of them, that have got a glass in their heads, to go into some belfry and ring the bells for hours together for the sake of exercise”